How to put a pause on your eviction in Nueces County

 What's the time line?

 Depending on which J.P.
-Court it's filed, the time could be up to 30 days before a court date for a hearing is set.
+Court it's filed with, the time could be up to 30 days before a court date for a hearing is set.